-QCT was set up at the personal direction of Her Majesty Queen Elizabeth II to support young people across the Commonwealth.
-Queen Elizabeth dedicated her life to service and was and still is an inspiration to many young people across the world.
+With the blessing and encouragement of Her Majesty Queen Elizabeth II, QCT launched in 2018 to support young people across the Commonwealth.
+Queen Elizabeth dedicated her life to service and remains an inspiration to many young people around the world.

 The Board of Trustees leads and is accountable for the work of QCT.
 It sets the strategy, approves the brand identity, values and the annual business plan and budget.
 Trustees provide their expertise and time without charge.